icgc-dcc/dcc-docs/docs/download/downloading_data.md

 1. Find your data of interest at https://dcc.icgc.org/repositories (click on 'EGA'  repository).
 Click on "Download Files" and download manifest file.
 ![Download-EGA-Manifest](images/download-ega-manifest.png)

-2. The downloaded manifest file is actually a shell script and you will need to edit some variables in it before running the script:
+2. The downloaded manifest file is actually a shell script and you will need to edit some variables in it before running the script
   * enter your EGA username
   * enter your EGA password
   * enter the directory you want to download files to